pramine/environment-operator/docs/Private_Registry.md

 ## Bitesize S3 Private Registry

-If images are being pulled from the Bitesize S3 Registry the DOCKER_PULL_SECRETS env variable should be ommited as registry secrets are not needed by the pod.
+If images are being pulled from the Bitesize S3 Registry (The Bitesize Registry is specific for our Pearson Project) the DOCKER_PULL_SECRETS env variable should be ommited as registry secrets are not needed by the pod.
 We handle access through amazons IAM service.
 Below is a sample environment-operator yaml file that pulls pod images from the Bitesize S3 registry: